 Although gone from Central Avenue there are still 3 butchers in West Bridgford, one on Abbey Road another on Melton Road and a third in Edwalton.
 There is also a fishmonger on Melton Road.

 There are a considerable number of businesses and independent tradesmen in West Bridgford and some of them may be found in the Business Directory.

-West Bridgford has 10 primary schools, 8 state schools and 2 Christian faith based. and four secondary schools, all now academies, 2 of them which are Christian faith based used to primarily to serve the City of Nottingham.
+West Bridgford has 10 primary schools, 8 state schools and 2 Christian faith based. and four secondary schools, all now academies, 2 of them, both Christian faith based, primarily serve the City of Nottingham.

 Any business, manufacturer, solicitor, retailer, tradesman, educator, carer et can be added to the business directory, the only requirement is that the business must have a business address in West Bridgford.
 You can added a listing in the appropriate category and or add a page describing your operation.
 To find a business you can either follow the menus or use the search box to find either business by name or by the services offered.
 Go to the West Bridgford Business Directory.

 In the last 10 years a lot of restaurants have opened up in Bridgford.
 Sadly most of them are instances of chains.